Skip to main content

 Silence from Sloan

 Was he letting his client soak for a while, or was he offended?
 On February 21 Nutt had not had a reply and sent another letter urging Sloan to follow his own plans.
-Sloan replied on the twenty-eighth, saying blandly that Nutt’s suggestions for the building would not “interfere with the general plan,” the magnitude of which began to appear.
+Sloan replied on the 28th, saying blandly that Nutt’s suggestions for the building would not “interfere with the general plan,” the magnitude of which began to appear.
 Sloan proposed to prefabricate window frames, blinds, sashes, and hinges in Philadelphia, and then ship them by water down the Atlantic Coast, around Florida, along the Gulf, and up the Mississippi—a distance as great as if they were going to Yucatán.
 Nutt, he said, should start accumulating lumber.
-They would at the outset require one hundred thousand feet of rough, one-inch boards.
+They would at the outset require 1000,000 feet of rough, one-inch boards.

-On the second of March, Sloan wrote again, consoling Nutt: on the eighth the windows would be under way, and the plans, in book form, were about to be mailed.
+On the second of March, Sloan wrote again, consoling Nutt: on the eighth, the windows would be under way, and the plans, in book form, were about to be mailed.
 Sloan was sure “you yourself and Mrs. Nutt will be well pleased with it in every detail.”
 He suggested that local carpenters do the rough work until Philadelphia craftsmen came to carry out the complex design for the roof and then move on to the interior.
 He would send out his assistant to supervise for four dollars a day.
 The assistant turned out to be Addison Mutton, who became, thereafter, Sloan’s partner.

 Nutt wrote back on March 12 that the building “is attracting much attention and considerable stir among the mechanics and many a prophecy is brought up in regard to the result.”
 The local “mechanics” might well be excited: Who would get the chance to work on such a huge and exotic project?
 And what about this Northern architect?
 All the stir, said Nutt, “has excited in me, I must confess, a greater desire to have as perfect a building as we can plan and execute.”
 Meanwhile, a storm was building in the backwoods.
-The legislatures of South Carolina and Mississippi were angrily threatening secession if Mr. Lincoln, or Mr. Seward, or any other Republican candidate, won the Presidency.
+The legislatures of South Carolina and Mississippi were angrily threatening secession if Mr. Lincoln, or Mr. Seward, or any other Republican candidate, won the presidency.

 Nutt confessed a desire to have “as perfect a building as we can plan and execute.”

-On April 9 Sloan was ready to ship nails, gas pipe, water pipe, drainpipe, mantles and grates.
-By the twenty-first there were also the bay windows and doorframes, brackets, cabinets, tin, nails, slate, doorsills, and stone chimney tops.
+On April 9, Sloan was ready to ship nails, gas pipe, water pipe, drainpipe, mantles and grates.
+By the 21st, there were also the bay windows and doorframes, brackets, cabinets, tin, nails, slate, doorsills, and stone chimney tops.
 Nutt had written on the fifth that he was “getting on pretty well with my work—but fear not as forward as you would like.”
 He had made, in a slaveoperated manufactory that he owned, 180,000 bricks and was getting ready to make 300,000 more.

-Early in May 1860 Nutt asked for two Philadelphia bricklayers; slaves could make bricks apparently, but did not lay them well enough for his standards.
+Early in May 1860, Nutt asked for two Philadelphia bricklayers; slaves could make bricks apparently, but did not lay them well enough for his standards.
 Sloan provided them and a carpenter.
 The architect himself visited Natchez between May and July.
 The letters between the two after this visit became friendly, almost affectionate.
 Sloan urged Nutt to return the visit: “I hope to see you pass into the office some morning before long.”

 But things were becoming difficult in Mississippi.
 Nutt wrote on July 16 that the frames and slate arrived “very much damaged” and that the bricklayers had left.
 Sloan replied on the thirtieth that Null’s leller gave him “much uneasiness,” because he knew lhe goods had been so well packed lhal lhey would have arrived inlacl unless harmed “by wilful acts.”

-By August things seemed to have quieted.
+By August, things seemed to have quieted.
 Sloan recommended a change in the entrance and, having learned his lesson, asked Nutt to “talk over the matter” with Mrs. Nutt.
 The reply was that “Mrs. Nutt and I both agree that this change would be very unfortunate.”
 With the bitter presidential campaign in full swing, Nutt wrote on August 23 that “something might happen to Mr. Mutton so I will be deprived of his supervision during the erection of my house.”
 He suggested that the head carpenter, apparently less vulnerable, be made fully cognizant of the architectural plans.

-In November 1860 Abraham Lincoln was elected President.
+In November 1860, Abraham Lincoln was elected president.
 In April, Fort Sumter fell to the South Carolina insurgents, and at Big Bethel in June and at Manassas in July were fought the first major battles of the American Civil War.

 After Mississippi seceded in January 1861, Addison Mutton, the Yankee who was a houseguest as well as a construction superintendent, became too much of a risk even for the Nutts.
 He left after overhearing Mrs. Nutt express her worries about his presence.
 The four carpenters followed him northward in March 1861.
 Nutt proudly sent Sloan a notice they had filed in the Natchez newspaper, which showed, he said, that “Philadelphia Mechanics have been south and well treated and not hanged.”

-On May 5 Nutt wrote Sloan that there was danger sending out tinsmiths, saying that “affairs may grow more aggravating and possibly workmen from the North may be molested.”
+On May 5, Nutt wrote Sloan that there was danger sending out tinsmiths, saying that “affairs may grow more aggravating and possibly workmen from the North may be molested.”
 A portion of this letter was censored by the Confederate authorities, and five days later Sloan wrote Nutt saying he had not heard from him, which led him “to believe that the mails are now interfered each way.
 The very thoughts of the condition of our country gives me pain.”

-On May 19 Nutt replied, as much for the eyes of the censors as for Sloan: “We do not feel much like taking the trouble of writing nowadays and paying postage on letters what are suppressed by the agents of those who issue the stamps.”
+On May 19, Nutt replied, as much for the eyes of the censors as for Sloan: “We do not feel much like taking the trouble of writing nowadays and paying postage on letters what are suppressed by the agents of those who issue the stamps.”
 But, since the rain was coming in through his untinned roof, he asked Sloan to send the tinners after all, if he could find “sober, discrete men” who would “attend to their business.”
-In this letter he also rejoiced that the dome was complete.
+In this letter, he also rejoiced that the dome was complete.

 On June 20, between the news of Big Bethel and the battle of Manassas, Sloan wrote, saying that the tinners “to my surprise … declined going in consequence of the state of the country.”
 A month later Sloan found another set of tinners, twin brothers, who “are quiet men and pay attention to nothing but their business.”
 He actually thought of going to Natchez himself and taking his son, who had been ill, with him.
 Sloan apparently had little sense of the conditions along the lower Mississippi, for he opined that the “change might be much benefit” to his son.
 This letter was heavily censored on its way to Nutt.

 Nutt’s Philadelphia suppliers were making large advances to their suppliers and workmen.
 One of them began to worry about the likelihood that “as long as this war continues there will be no transmitting of goods to the South, nor of money to the North.”
-One of them, eager to keep his lines open to Nutt, wrote on July 25, four days after the federal defeat at Manassas: “As soon as your house is ready and the communications is opened I can forward the doors.… I do hope our intercourse will soon be renewed but God Only Knows what is to be done as the War spirit predominates here.”
+One of them, eager to keep his lines open to Nutt, wrote on July 25, four days after the federal defeat at Manassas: “As soon as your house is ready and the communications is opened, I can forward the doors.… I do hope our intercourse will soon be renewed but God Only Knows what is to be done as the War spirit predominates here.”

 In New Orleans, solder for the tin roofs and gutters was sent along to Natchez by people who apparently thought Nutt to be an enthusiastic Confederate.
 Nutt wrote Sloan in September, “I now feel broken up as Mr. Smith has concluded to leave me and return to his family.”
 Smith was apparently the last of the Philadelphia workmen.
 Despondently, Nutt wrote: “This is perhaps the last chance I may have of writing you until we have Peace.”
 He asked Sloan to send him the plans of the basement, although, he said bitterly, they might be impounded by the local postal authorities “as contraband of War.”
 But to Sloan the tone was consistently warm: “I hope you are well and that it may not be long before we can resume our accustomed friendly correspondence.”
-In December Sloan wrote once more into the darkness, saying, “It has been rumored here that the men have been drove from the work at your house.…”
+In December, Sloan wrote once more into the darkness, saying, “It has been rumored here that the men have been drove from the work at your house.…”

-In the spring of 1862, the war in the South began in earnest, and two thousand bales of Haller Nutt’s cotton were burnt by the Confederates, presumably to keep them out of the hands of the Federal forces.
+In the spring of 1862, the war in the South began in earnest, and 2000 bales of Haller Nutt’s cotton were burnt by the Confederates, presumably to keep them out of the hands of the Federal forces.
 In the fall the Confederates burned his cotton gin and sawmill at Winter Quarters.
-In the spring of 1863 the army of Grant, closing in on Vicksburg, upriver from Natchez, commandeered without compensation a huge supply of corn that Haller Nutt had grown at Winter Quarters and Evergreen.
-His wife estimated the total to be sixty-four thousand bushels.
+In the spring of 1863, the army of Grant, closing in on Vicksburg, upriver from Natchez, commandeered without compensation a huge supply of corn that Haller Nutt had grown at Winter Quarters and Evergreen.
+His wife estimated the total to be 64,000 bushels.
 She went on to say that “Mr. Nutt, being a strong Union man and already having suffered much from the Confederates, rather welcomed the advent of the Union army as about to receive friends.
 Accordingly the plantations … at the advent of this Army were like smiling gardens of Paradise.”

 Union troops did not discriminate among the political sympathies of the Southern planters.